 Today, we’re not ruled in a hard, Leninist fashion.
 The Left controls us through soft power.
 As Jonathan Bowden put it quite strikingly, we have something that between the wars would have seemed utterly impossible and paradoxical: we have a Left-wing oligarchical society.
 We are ruled by an oligarchy, and yet all the reigning cultural values are Leftist.
 Leftist values, especially Leftist identity politics, are no threat to the reigning oligarchy.
 In fact, people like Chomsky have pointed out that they actually lead to the breakdown of identities that impede globalization and the globalization specifically of what we call capitalism.
 I just want to call it oligarchy.

 And so, we have a Left-wing oligarchy.
 How did we get a Left-wing oligarchy?
 Well, after the Second World War, the Left basically realized that organizing the proletariat was something that the Right could do very effectively against them, and also that putting dictators in power can certainly turn against them.
 Stalin was a very scary figure.
 And so they launched, basically, a different path, a New Left if you will, of creating intellectual hegemony.
-This march through the institutions that the old Left was already engaged in continued under a new Left, and we have now arrived at a point where basically all the dominant values put forward through the media and the popular culture and the educational system and mirrored in the political realm are all Leftist.
+This march through the institutions that the Old Left was already engaged in continued under a New Left, and we have now arrived at a point where basically all the dominant values put forward through the media and the popular culture and the educational system and mirrored in the political realm are all Leftist.
 There’s a hegemony of Leftist ideas and values, and just as you take a knife to a knife fight and a gun to a gun fight you take ideas to a battle of ideas.

 Really, the French New Right is my inspiration here.
-The French New Right realized that aside from riots in the streets and student protests and things in the ‘60s the real battle was a battle for cultural hegemony, intellectual hegemony, and so to fight the Left in its current manifestation, which was cultural and intellectual hegemony, you have to deconstruct their hegemony with better ideas and create an alternative hegemony.
+The French New Right realized that aside from riots in the streets and student protests in the ’60s, the real battle was a battle for cultural hegemony, intellectual hegemony, and so to fight the Left in its current manifestation, which was cultural and intellectual hegemony, you have to deconstruct their hegemony with better ideas and create an alternative hegemony.
 That’s really what the New Right is about, and that’s why I call myself a New Rightist.

-So, this is the speech I’m constantly giving whenever called upon to people who think that we just need to have some kind of Leninist party and then we’ll fight a race war.
+So, this is the speech I’m constantly giving whenever called upon to people who think that we just need to have some kind of Leninist party, and then we’ll fight a race war.
 No, it doesn’t work that way!
 And if you think that you’re going to fight an armed struggle against the military and the police forces of any modern Western society, you’re deluded.
 They can’t even beat the mall cops and security guards of any modern Western society.
 It’s just delusional.

 LR: So, you’re saying you have to fight the cultural war, the intellectual war.